DataSounds/DataSounds/docs/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-imSound could always use more documentation, whether as part of the
+DataSounds could always use more documentation, whether as part of the
-official imSound docs, in docstrings, or even on the web in blog posts,
+official DataSounds docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback